Living in Antigua Guatemala (with Kids)

 Where is Antigua Guatemala?

-Antigua Guatemala is in the country of Guatemala.
-Antigua Guatemala is a city and is refered to as Antigua or La Antigua.
+Antigua Guatemala is in the country of Guatemala in Central America.
+It is a city and is referred to as Antigua or La Antigua.
 Calling this city Antigua Guatemala distinguishes it from the island of Antigua which is one of the Leeward Islands in the Caribbean Sea.

-Antigua Guatemala was the capital of the Kingdom of Guatemala.
-Antigua is not the capital of Guatemala, Guatemala City is the capital city of Guatemala.
+Antigua Guatemala was the capital of the Kingdom of Guatemala and is not the capital of Guatemala, Guatemala City is the capital city of Guatemala.
 Antigua is the capital of the Captaincy-General of Guatemala.

-Guatemala is in Central America, the southern part of the continent of North America.
+It is in the southern part of the continent of North America.
 Central America consists of just seven countries and Guatemala has borders with Mexico, Belize, Honduras, and El Salvador.

-Guatemala has coastlines with the Carribbean Sea to the east and the Pacific Ocean to the west.
+Guatemala has coastlines with the Caribbean Sea to the east and the Pacific Ocean to the west.

 Antigua Guatemala is in the southwest of Guatemala and is not on the coast.
 It is about 40 Km west of Guatemala City, which is where you’re likely to arrive by air.